-C7308 Practicum in Culinary Arts 2 credits
+C7308 Practicum in Culinary Arts

-Prerequisite: Advanced Culinary Arts
+Prerequisite: Advanced Culinary Arts This course is Double Blocked.

 Practicum in Culinary Arts is a unique practicum that provides occupationally specific opportunities for students to participate in a learning experience that combines classroom instruction with actual business and industry career experiences.
 Practicum in Culinary Arts integrates academic and career and technical education; provides more interdisciplinary instruction; and supports strong partnerships among schools, businesses, and community institutions with the goal of preparing students with a variety of skills in a fast-changing workplace.